 Nestled in the beautiful Purgatoire River Valley at around 6,010 feet in elevation, Trinidad features a large, hilly historic downtown district.
-It’s one of the most southern Colorado towns on I-25, located thirteen miles north from the New Mexico border.
+It’s one of the most southern Colorado towns on I-25, located thirteen miles north of the New Mexico border.

 There’s a lot to see and do around this often-overlooked section of Colorado.
 Downtown has everything you need in terms of commerce.
 The picturesque Victorian architecture and red-brick streets are sure to leave a lasting impression.